sui-foundation/sui-demo-day-hk/REGISTRATION_TEMPLATE.md

 - Is someone from your team able to join the Sui Demo Day @ HK on April 16th, 2023?
     - [ ] Yes
     - [ ] No
-- Is this a new project or feature built after the start of Testnet Wave 3 and during the builder house?
-    - [ ] Yes
-    - [ ] No
 -  Do you agree to [the Terms and Conditions]() of the Sui Demo Day @ HK contest?
     - [ ] Yes
     - [ ] No